alane019/web-portfolio/README.md

   - [License](#license)

 ## Examples
-Demo is viewable here: <https://alane019.github.io/template-static-website/>
+Demo is viewable here: <https://alane019.github.io/02-CSS-Bootstrap/>

 ## Usage

-To use contents of this repository, you must **[INSTRUCTIONS]**
+You can use this site template as professional portfolio by cloning this repository and deploying to any web host of your choice.

 ## Screenshots

 ![EXAMPLE-SCREENSHOT](./assets/images/example-screenshot.png)

 ## License